-Behavior Qualifying for Major Disciplinary Measures.

-Behavior requiring Major Disciplinary Measures are more serious acts of misconduct including repeated acts of misconduct, serious disruptions of the orderly conduct of the school, or threats to the health, safety and property of self or others.
-Examples of more serious misconduct which may require Major Disciplinary Measures include but are not limited to the following as deemed appropriate by an administrator. • Aiding and abetting another person in committing an act which would be a violation of School Board policy • Any posting through the connection or use of wireless devices or internet including, but not limited to, blogs, social networks, emails, or texts that causes a foreseeable risk of substantial disruption to the work or discipline at a district facility
+1. Behavior Qualifying for Major Disciplinary Measures.
+Behaviors requiring Major Disciplinary Measures are more serious acts of misconduct including repeated acts of misconduct, serious disruptions of the orderly conduct of the school or school transportation, or threats to the health, safety and property of self or others.
+Examples of more serious misconduct which may require Major Disciplinary Measures include but are not limited to the following as deemed appropriate by an administrator: